jabbarman/billblog/README.md

 This is for testing Laravel as a basis for developing a RESTful web service

 ## Authentication
-AUthentication is JSON Web Token based and a user account is required in order to gt hold of a token.
+Authentication is JSON Web Token based and a user account is required in order to gt hold of a token.
 The token is required for adding, editing or removing actual data

 ## Error Codes
 400, 404, 200, 201, 500 etc